What have we been up to recently?

 |YEAR 4 VISIT TO BUTSER FARM - September 2016|

-Year 4 were quick off the mark with an educational visit to inspire the children's learning about Anglo-Saxons Britain.
+Year 4 were quick off the mark with an educational visit to inspire the children's learning about Anglo-Saxon Britain.
 This unique experimental archaeological site nestled in the rolling South Downs National Park was a fascinating day.
 The farm displays ongoing constructions of ancient buildings based on real sites, dating from the Stone Age through the Iron Age and Roman Britain, and finishing with the Anglo-Saxons.
 The children loved getting their hands dirty with wattling, daubing and clunching!

 |100% ATTENDANCE REWARD TRIP - July 2016|

-Twenty-six pupils who achieved 100% attendance for the academic year has a special reward to their valiant efforts in ensuring that they came to school every single day since September 2015.
+Twenty-six pupils who achieved 100% attendance for the academic year had a special reward for their valiant efforts in ensuring that they came to school every single day since September 2015.
 They set off on the coach with a packed lunch and no idea where they were heading!
 Anticipation culminated upon arrival at Legoland.
 The pupils had a fantastic day and their impeccable behaviour was commented on by many members of the public.